 M3 - Works programmes will be subject to site-specific mitigation measures.
-This may include, for example, conducting pre-works surveys to establish the location of any burrows utilised for nesting in the works area, the marking of such burrows so they may be avoided, and avoiding certain time-periods where birds may be more susceptible to disturbance.
+This may include, for example, conducting pre-works surveys to establish the location of any burrows utilised for nesting in the works area, the marking of such burrows so they may be avoided, and avoiding certain timeperiods where birds may be more susceptible to disturbance.

-M4 - Continued supervision of wall maintenance by an ornithologist to ensure that burrow entrances remain accessible to breeding birds, (in particular storm petrel), with best endeavours being made to maintain/increase the amount of potential breeding chambers in the walls subjected to maintenance works.
+M4 - Continued supervision of wall maintenance by an ornithologist to ensure that burrow entrances remain accessible to breeding birds, (in particular storm petrel), with the objective of maintaining/increasing the net amount of potential breeding chambers in the walls overall, which are subjected to maintenance works.